Introducing the Brotzu Lotion

 Dr. Brotzu has tested his product on a small sample size of humans with success, but there do not seem to be any before and after pictures available online as yet.

-Update: Here are some photos per one of the commentators.
+Update: Here are some before and after Brotxu lotion photos per one of the commentators.
 Not impressive, and a bit confusing.